Arizona Community Property Commingling

 3) Real and personal property that is owned by that spouse before marriage.

-Take note however, separate property can morph into community property if you’re not careful.
+Take note, however, that separate property can morph into community property if you’re not careful.

 This is generally referred to as commingling.
 The process of commingling can occur in many different ways during marriage and after the service of a petition.